Renormalizing the Quark-Meson-Diquark Model: Numerical Results

 In \cref{fig:T0_pressure_sos}, we show the pressure $p$ and the squared speed of sound $c_s^2$ at $T=0$ as functions of the chemical potential.
 As observed, the regMFA fails to approach the Stefan-Boltzmann limit for $\mu\to\infty$.
 Again, this deficiency is absent in the RGC and renormalized schemes, where the Stefan-Boltzmann limit is gradually attained in the high-density regime.
 For the speed of sound (right panel) we observe a peak exceeding the conformal limit $c_s^2 = 1/3$ , which is a characteristic feature of models incorporating diquark condensation~\cite{Leonhardt:2019fua, Braun:2021uua, Andersen:2024qus, Andersen:2025ezj, Gholami:2024ety}.
-As discussed in \cref{sec:cs2}, this quantity approaches the conformal value from above at large $\mu$, in contrast to expectations from perturbative QCD.
+As discussed in \cref{sec:cs2}, this quantity approaches the conformal value from above at large $\mu$.

 Additionally, in the regMFA the speed of sound exhibits an unphysical divergence at higher chemical potentials.
 This can be traced back to the behavior of the condensates in this approximation: as shown in \cref{fig:phase_diagram_and_T0_vs_mu}, the diquark condensate vanishes and the chiral condensate $\bar\sigma$ tends toward a constant at large $\mu$.
 Under these conditions, the regulated medium integrals lead to a linear increase of the pressure $p$ with $\mu$, while the energy density $\epsilon$ asymptotically saturates to a constant value (see \cref{app:mfasos} for details).
-Since the squared speed of sound is defined as $ c_s^2 = \frac{dp}{d\epsilon}, $ this leads to $\frac{dP}{d\epsilon} \to \infty\ ,$ implying a divergent $c_s^2$ at high chemical potentials in the regMFA.
+Since the squared speed of sound is defined as $ c_s^2 = \frac{dp}{d\epsilon}, $ this leads to $\frac{dp}{d\epsilon} \to \infty\ ,$ implying a divergent $c_s^2$ at high chemical potentials in the regMFA.
+This unphysical behavior of the speed of sound was discussed for the NJL model in Ref.~\cite{Pasqualotto:2023hho}.

-We also compare the pressure and speed of sound to the weak coupling expansions \cref{eq:weak_coupling_pressure} and \cref{eq:analytical_sos2}, respectively, for two constant diquark gap values corresponding to the asymptotic values for the minimal and renormalized schemes.
+We also compare the pressure and speed of sound to the weak coupling expansions, \cref{eq:weak_coupling_pressure,eq:analytical_sos2} respectively, for two constant diquark gap values corresponding to the asymptotic values for the minimal and renormalized schemes.
 At large densities $\mu \gtrsim 1.5 \GeV$, we find a very good agreement between the weak coupling expansion and the numerical results as already noted in Ref.~\cite{Braun:2018svj}.